awslabs/sockeye/docs/tutorials/multilingual.md

 - Prefix the source sentences with a special target language indicator token.

-Run the following script to obtain IWSLT17 data in a convenient format, the code is taken from the [Fairseq example for preparing IWSLT17 data](https://github.com/pytorch/fairseq/blob/master/examples/translation/prepare-iwslt17-multilingual.sh) and adapted slightly.
+Run the following script to obtain IWSLT17 data in a convenient format, the code is adapted from the [Fairseq example for preparing IWSLT17 data](https://github.com/pytorch/fairseq/blob/master/examples/translation/prepare-iwslt17-multilingual.sh).

 ```bash
 bash tools/prepare-iwslt17-multilingual.sh